-3.3 What Constitutes a 'Good' Reconstruction?
+3.3 What constitutes a 'good' reconstruction?

 The test of a 'good' reconstruction is largely visual.
 Does the reconstructed attractor exhibit apparent structure?
-Recent research in recurrence quantification analysis is adding objective numerical measures to identify recurring patterns in data (see, e.g., Webber and Zbilut, 2004).
+Recent research in recurrence quantification analysis is adding objective numerical measures to identify recurring patterns in data (see, e.g., Webber, Zbilut, 2004).
+Moreover, inferential statistics can be developed to test whether a reconstruction from a given time series is significantly different from a reconstruction from a randomized (surrogate) data set artificially constructed to mimic the same statistical properties as the given time series (i.e., probability distribution, power spectrum, and correlation function) (Sprott, 2003, pp. 232-235).

-3.4 Reconstructing the ISLM Stable-Focus Attractor
+3.4 Reconstructing the ISLM stable-focus attractor

-The stable-focus attractor reconstructed from the single time series r(t) generated in the dynamic ISLM model is shown in Figure 1(d).
-The first minimum of the mutual information function occurs at lag length $\tau = 3$:

-The embedding dimension for which the percentage of false nearest neighbors drops effectively to zero is m=2:

-The attractor reconstructed with these parameters (Figure 1d) faithfully reproduces the stable-spiral attractor from the original system (Figure 1c).
+The stable-focus attractor reconstructed from the single time series r(t) generated in the dynamic ISLM model is shown in Figure 2(d).
+The first minimum of the mutual information function occurs at lag length $\tau=3$ [Figure 4(a)].
+The embedding dimension for which the percentage of false nearest neighbors drops effectively to zero is M=2 [Figure 4(b)].
+The attractor reconstructed with these parameters (Figure 2d) faithfully reproduces the stable-spiral attractor from the original system (Figure 2c).